ansys/pyprimemesh/doc/source/user_guide/connections.rst

     :width: 200pt
     :align: center

 2. Enable the fuse parameters as per your requirement.
-When absolute_tolerance is True, provides the gap tolerance or side tolerance value as absolute value.
+When use_absolute_tolerance is True, provides the gap tolerance or side tolerance value as absolute value.

    .. code-block:: python